Home

 Deputy Chief Tyler holds both a Master’s and Bachelor of Science degree in Management from The Johns Hopkins University.
 He is currently pursuing his doctoral studies in Criminal Justice with a focus on homeland security at Liberty University.
 He is an active member of several professional organizations, including the Police Executive Research Forum, International Association of Chiefs of Police, National Organization of Black Law Enforcement Executives, and the American Association of Airport Executives.
 Additionally, Deputy Chief Tyler serves as the 2nd Vice President for the Airport Law Enforcement Agencies Network (ALEAN) and sits on the Board of Directors for Safe Skies.

-Lieutenant Colonel Adam Samiof
+Lieutenant Colonel Arthur Dawe

-Lieutenant Colonel Joshua Mickle
+Lieutenant Colonel Arthur Dawe

-Lieutenant Colonel Rudiger Rauch
+Lieutenant Colonel Rüdiger Rauch

 Assistant Branch Chief, German Federal Ministry of Defense

-Lieutenant Colonel Rudiger Rauch
+Lieutenant Colonel Rüdiger Rauch

 Assistant Branch Chief Strategy and Operations Directorate I 6, C-sUAS, NATO Biometrics, Data Protection Military Intelligence, Federal Ministry of Defense, Germany